 cucumber

-jicama, leek, mushroom, pea, radish, sweet potato, yam.
+dandelion, fennel, garlic, jicama, leek, mushroom, pea, radish, sweet potato, and yam.

 SEEDS & GRAINS: